-Pierre Elliott Trudeau Airport, Montreal: The trusses supporting this skylight are quite characteristic of AESS 2 type steel.
-The viewing distance is over 6 metres but the design wishes to use something more than a standard joist or truss.
-The detailing is simple, and the viewer is not close enough to see the texture of the connection, only the form of the truss.
+Pierre Elliott Trudeau Airport, Montreal: The trusses supporting this skylight are quite characteristic of ESS 2 type steel.
+The viewing distance is over 6 metres but the design needs something more than a standard joist or truss.
+The detailing is simple, and the viewer is not close enough to see the texture of the onnection, only the form of the truss.